JKruisheer/api-coding-kata/README.md

 We also need to add some validation to the order endpoint to check if we even have that in stock!
 Assume that the product field is the reference to the inventory.

+### Finishing up
+You might have noticed that this whole personID thing is not really a good idea.
+We can just send a random personID and that person placed an order.
+We want the login to return a specific token and we need to send that token as an header to the API.
+A lot safer right?

 //TODO determine if this is correct
 When your endpoint is finished, put it in a docker container and send it to the test server.
 Then, run the scripts and let's check if everything works!